-“If you weren’t retiring and this opportunity presented itself, would you move forward with it?”
+“If this opportunity presented itself and you weren’t retiring, would you move forward with it?”
 Russ Cambria, the new Executive Director/CEO of Sandhills Adult & Teen Challenge asked his mentor Sal DiBianca, the founder of the organization he is now leading.

 The opportunity?
 Obtaining a new residential property in the Greater Fayetteville area, specifically, Elizabethtown in Bladen County